-Tracy Lachica Buenavista is an assistant professor in the Department of Asian American Studies at California State University, Northridge.
-She teaches courses on race and racism, Asian American families, immigration, research methods, and critical ethnic studies.
-In her research she uses Critical Race Theory to examine the role of race, socioeconomic status, gender, and citizenship in shaping the experiences of Pilipinos in the U.S.
+Tracy Lachica Buenavista is an Associate Professor in the Department of Asian American Studies and a core faculty member in the Doctoral Program in Educational Leadership.
+She teaches courses on race and racism, immigration, research methods, and critical ethnic studies.
+In her research she uses critical race theory to examine the relationship between education, immigration and militarization in shaping the contemporary experiences of Pilipina/os in the U.S.

-She is originally from the Bay Area, and loves to read, run, and bike.
+She is originally from the Bay Area, and loves to read, run, and ride her bicycle.

 Education (Emphasis in Higher Education), University of California, Los Angeles, 2007.

 Asian American Studies, San Francisco State University, 2002.